Antonello Venditti: Biography

-Due to the 40th anniversary of one of his most popular albums, Venditti released a remastered version of the album and started a large tour throughout Italy.
-The tour started at the Arena of Verona, and played (a.o) five times for a sold-out Palalottomatica in Rome.
-The final concert at the Hammersmith in London had initially been postponed due to Covid-19 restrictions and was eventually cancelled.
+To mark the 40th anniversary of one of his most popular albums, Venditti released a remastered version of the album and started a large tour throughout Italy.
+The tour started at the Arena of Verona, and played five times at a sold-out Palalottomatica in Rome.
+The final concert in London had initially been postponed due to Covid-19 restrictions and was eventually cancelled.

 In 2022 Venditti re-united with Francesco De Gregori for a national tour to celebrate the 50th anniversary of their friendship and artistic association.

-After solely having toured for the last decade, a single Di’ una parola had been released in 2024.
+After solely having toured for the last decade, a single Di' una parola had been released in 2024.
 The rewritten song by Venditti was inspired on Say Something by Christina Aguilera.

 Soundtracks

 Venditti released the soundtrack for the 1985 movie Troppo Forte by his friend, the Roman director Carlo Verdone.
 Verdone also occasionally played drums in Venditti's concerts.

 Furthermore, he appears in the Academy Award winner for Best Foreign Language Film, The Great Beauty, whose soundtrack includes a song of his.